juji-io/datalevin/doc/search.md

 through the `rank` method of Roaring Bitmaps, which seems to be an innovation, as far as I can tell.
-When stored, the integer list is compressed with [JavaFastPFOR](https://github.com/lemire/JavaFastPFOR), another excellent library by Prof. Daniel Lemire, the same author of Raoring Bitmaps.
+When stored, the integer list is compressed with [JavaFastPFOR](https://github.com/lemire/JavaFastPFOR), another excellent library by Prof. Daniel Lemire, the same author of Roaring Bitmaps.

 [Eclipse Collections](https://www.eclipse.org/collections/) is used to reduce memory footprint whenever appropriate.